 Jurnal Litigasi Amsir (JULIA) is a peer-reviewed journal published by the Faculty of Law Andi Sapada Institute of Social Sciences and Business.
-This journal is available in print and online and highly respects the publication ethic and avoids any type of plagiarism.
-This statement explains the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the editor-in-chief, the editorial board, the peer-reviewers, and the publisher (Faculty of Law Andi Sapada Institute of Social Sciences and Business).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+This journal is available in print and online, highly respects the publication ethic, and avoids plagiarism.
+This statement explains the ethical behaviour of all parties involved in publishing an article in this journal, including the author, the editor-in-chief, the editorial board, the peer-reviewers, and the publisher (Faculty of Law Andi Sapada Institute of Social Sciences and Business).
+This statement is based on COPE's Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication.
-The publication of an article in a peer-reviewed journal of JULIA is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
-Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.
+The publication of an article in a peer-reviewed journal of JULIA is an essential building block in developing a coherent and respected knowledge network.
+It directly reflects the quality of the authors' work and the institutions that support them.
+Peer-reviewed articles help and embody the scientific method.
+It is therefore important to agree upon standards of expected ethical behaviour for all parties involved in publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Faculty of Law Andi Sapada Institute of Social Sciences and Business as the publisher of JULIA takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical behavior and other responsibilities.
-We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
-In addition the, In addition, the Faculty of Law Andi Sapada Institute of Social Sciences and Business and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary. and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Faculty of Law Andi Sapada Institute of Social Sciences and Business, as JULIA's publisher, takes its duties of guardianship over all stages of publishing seriously, and we recognize our ethical behaviour and other responsibilities.
+We are committed to ensuring that advertising, reprint, or additional commercial revenue has no impact or influence on editorial decisions.
+In addition, the Faculty of Law Andi Sapada Institute of Social Sciences and Business and Editorial Board will assist in communications with other journals and publishers where this is useful and necessary.
+And Editorial Board will assist in communications with other journals and publishers where this is useful and necessary.

 Publication decisions.
 The editor of the JULIA is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.

 Fair play.
-The editor at any time evaluates manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+The editor evaluates manuscripts for their intellectual content without regard to the author's race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.

 Duties of Reviewers